linaspurinis/trakt.plex.scripts/README.md

 ### Code
 Code used in these scripts are based on https://gitlab.com/tanel/trakt-torrentfreak-top-10/

-# missing_trailers.sh
+# Plex Missing Trailers
-Downloads missing trailers - it goes through all your movies and matchs them up with an entry in plex, grabs the imdb id from plex, and then parses the trailer url from youtube search, then passes that to youtube-dl to download the trailer, it skips entries if the trailer already exists must have 'sqlite', 'youtube-dl' and 'bash' packages installed.
+missing_trailers.sh downloads missing trailers - it goes through all your movies and matchs them up with an entry in plex, grabs the imdb id from plex, and then parses the trailer url from youtube search, then passes that to youtube-dl to download the trailer, it skips entries if the trailer already exists must have 'sqlite', 'youtube-dl' and 'bash' packages installed.